mandykoh/convolver/README.md

 }
 ```

-However, instead of applying this using the `Sum` operator (which would yield something like a simple blur), we can apply it using a `Max` operator:
+However, instead of applying this using the `Avg` operator (which would yield something like a simple blur), we can apply it using a `Max` operator:

 ```go
 resultImg := kernel.ApplyMax(inputImg, parallelism)